SignalK/SensESP/docs/pages/tutorials/arduino_style/index.md

   printValues();
   delay(delayTime);

-  app.tick();
+  event_loop()->tick();
 }
 ```

 Every time it is run, after printing the values, the software will sleep for `delayTime` (1000) milliseconds, or one second.
-And only after that it calls the `app.tick()` function that is responsible for handling network connectivity, receiving and transmitting data, updating the web UI and a myriad of tasks.
+And only after that it calls the `event_loop()->tick()` function that is responsible for handling network connectivity, receiving and transmitting data, updating the web UI and a myriad of tasks.
 All these would only be called once every second, which is not even nearly enough for the software to work properly!

 A major, fundamental rule in asynchronous programming (of which ReactESP is a simple example) is that you should never block the main loop.
 If you do, you'll block all the other tasks as well.
 So, let's remove the `delay(delayTime);` line from the `loop()` function.